UB-Mannheim/PalMA/README.md

 other user feedback are appreciated.

 The source code is available from https://github.com/UB-Mannheim/PalMA.
-Please prepare your code contributions also on github.
+Please prepare your code contributions also on GitHub.

 Acknowledgments